 - Reactive-Creative Scale reflects the degree of balance between the creative dimensions and the reactive dimensions.
 The percentile score here gives you a sense of how you compare to other managers with respect to the amount of energy you put into reactive versus creative behavior.
 It suggests the degree to which your leadership, relationships, and goal oriented behaviors are coming out of a creative or reactive orientation.
 It also suggests the degree to which your self concept and inner motivation come from within or are determined by external expectations, rules, or conditions.
 Good balance results in high percentile scores. - Relationship-Task Balance measures the degree of balance you show between the achievement competencies and the relationship competencies.
 It is a measure of the over, under, or balanced development of either half of the equation (the people half or the task half) that makes for great leadership.
-Good balance results in high percentile scores. - Leadership Potential Utilization is a bottom line measurement.
-It looks at all of the dimensions measured above and compares that overall score to the scores of other managers who have taken this survey.
-It sorts through all the high and low scores in your Circle to assess how much of your leadership potential you are actualizing. - Leadership Effectiveness measures your perceived level of overall effectiveness as a leader.
-It is a summary measure and is a way of answering the question, "So in the end, how am I doing?"
+Good balance results in high percentile scores. - Leadership Potential Utilization is a bottom line measure that compares the overall score of the dimensions measured by that of other managers who have taken this survey.
+It sorts through all the high and low scores to answer the question, "So, in the end, how am I doing?" - Leadership Effectiveness measures the manager's perceived level of overall effectiveness.
+Research has shown it to be significantly correlated to business outcomes.
+It gives the manager an overall measure of how all the above is translating into perceived effectiveness.